 In conclusion, when we strip our ideas about government of narrative and apology, we are left with the following definition:

 Government is an armed minority ruling over a subject people in some territory.
-It maintains itself in power by defending its territory by force from enemies foreign and domestic using resources requisitioned from the people living within the territory and/or supplied by a foreign power.
+To maintain itself it must have the will and the power to defend its territory with armed force from enemies foreign and domestic.
+Its rule is founded upon the power to requisition soldiers and resources from the people living within the territory or from the sponsorship of a foreign power.

-This sharpens the definition of government even more than the austere model described by Tebbit: in this definition the core functions of justice, money, and infrastructure are optional.
+This is similar to the thee-element description of the state developed by the Austrian Georg Jellinek.
+He argued that a state must have “Staatsvolk, Staatsgebiet und Staatsgewalt” meaning state people, state territory, and state power.6 This sharpens the definition of government even more than the austere model described by Tebbit: in Jellinek’s definition the core functions of justice, money, and infrastructure are optional.
 A government is still a government if it occupies a territory and merely requisitions resources to feed and supply its troops.
 It can exist as St. Augustine’s great robbery and do without money, law, and justice if it uses terror.
-A government is well advised to provide justice, money, and infrastructure to the subject population and pose as the representative of the people because the cost of providing these services is returned to the governing elite in decreased chance for rebellion and increased wealth that can be farmed by the government.
+We may suppose that a government is well advised to provide justice, money, and infrastructure to the subject population and pose as the representative of the people; no doubt the bother and expense of providing these services is returned to the governing elite in decreased chance for rebellion and increased production that can be farmed by the government to increase its power.
 But the government can do without justice, money, and infrastructure so long as it has the stomach for terror.

-We can abstract from the government of Mao in his red base to an even more basic form of government.
+We can abstract from the government of Mao in his red base to an even more basic form of government and find that the definition still applies.
 Nicholas Wade has described this prototype human government in Before the Dawn.
 Chimpanzees, researchers have found, are very like humans.
 They are patrilocal, in that the males stay put and the females move to find mates in neighboring territory.
-They are also fiercely territorial.
-There is a good reason for this.
+They are also fiercely territorial, and for good reason.
 Chimps feed on fruit from trees scattered throughout their territory, and the bigger the territory, the shorter intervals between births.
 The way to establish and defend a territory is by warfare.

 Government, for chimpanzees, is a male elite of warriors that defends and maintains the territory over which it rules.
-The males rule over the females.
+The males rule over the females using terror.
 “Every adult male demands deference from every female, resorting to immediate violence if a submissive response is not forthcoming.”

 The human past, according to Wade, was equally violent.

 We like to think of our modern wars as uniquely savage.
-But Wade estimates that the toll of war deaths in the 20th century would have reached two billion people if the wars of the 20th century had suffered the casualty rates of primitive peoples.
+But Wade estimates that the toll of war deaths in the 20th century would have reached two billion people if the wars of the 20th century had suffered the casualty rates experienced by primitive peoples.
 In fact only about 40 million people, military and civilian, were killed in the bloodiest of all wars, World War II.
 Steven Pinker concurs in The Better Angels of Our Nature.
-In the good old days of the Noble Savage and the hunter-gatherers 500 persons per 100,000 per year died violently.
+In the good old days of the Noble Savage and the hunter-gatherers 500 persons per 100,000 died violently per year.
 By the end of the agricultural age in 1500, the homicide rate was down to about 50 persons per 100,000 per year.
 Today in Europe the homicide rate is down to about one per 100,000, and in the United States it is about five per 100,000.
 We are not just talking about a decline in homicide, either.
-Torture, judicial penalties, infanticide, oppression of other races, oppression of women and gays, cruelty to animals — the rate is way down.8 Roughly, we may say that homicide declined by an order of magnitude in the transition between the hunter-gatherer age and the agricultural age and it declined by another order of magnitude in the revolution from agriculture to industry, and this is a very big deal.
+Torture, judicial penalties, infanticide, oppression of other races, oppression of women and gays, cruelty to animals — the rate is way down.9 Approximately, we may say that homicide declined by an order of magnitude in the transition from the hunter-gatherer age to the agricultural age and it declined by another order of magnitude in the revolution from agriculture to industry, and this is a very big deal.

 Modern humans are, of course, different from chimpanzees.
 We are different from primitive hunter-gatherers.
 We are even different from our agricultural ancestors.
-We are not merely territorial animals.
-We are also trading animals.
-The emergence of food surpluses in the agricultural age created the opportunity for trade between political units, and that set off an argument that has persisted to this day.
+We are not merely territorial animals like chimpanzees.
+We are also trading animals, and have been for perhaps the last 200,000 years.10 Trade occurred before the agricultural age, but the emergence of food surpluses and the state in the agricultural age created the opportunity for trade between political units, and that set off an argument that has persisted to this day.
 How should trade relate to the state?
 Should it be government regulated, government owned, government controlled, or what?
-In Nicholas Wade’s narrative, the story of humans is a tale of progressive “gracilization” or domestication.
-This has physical markers, such as skull thinning, reduction in tooth and jaw size, and also cultural markers identifying the decline of violence.
-Humans defend their territory, but they also thrive by the reciprocal gifts of trade.
+Humans defend their territory, and exist by working for food and shelter.
+But they thrive in the reciprocal exchanges we call trade.

-The question that returns again and again is the question of force.
+The question that returns again and again is the question of force within the human community.
 Within the simple band of hunter-gatherers, government force does not extend much beyond the headman, “with few powers beyond personal persuasion.”
+Even in the mythical Iliad Generalissimo Agamemnon had no power beyond persuasion over the insulted Achilles and his Myrmidons.
 But in the agricultural age, specialization and investment in irrigation required coordination, and that coordination was achieved by converting personal persuasion into institutional compulsion.
-To defend its territory against aggression a state needed to requisition some of the surplus of food production and trade.
+Already at the dawn of the agricultural age in 5,000 years ago Michael Mann writes of the “caging” of the people on the alluvial plain of Mesopotamia.11 To defend its territory against aggression a state needed to requisition some of the surplus of food production and trade.
 Yet this governmental protection became an equivocal blessing.
-For what, to the peasant family, is the difference between a far-away government that collects a portion of the harvest for defense, and marauding bandits that sweep into town in a dawn raid and demand tribute?
+For what, to the peasant family, is the difference between a local magnate that collects a portion of the harvest for defense, and marauding bandits that sweep into town in a dawn raid and demand tribute?
 Should a besieged city declare itself an “open city” and buy off the investing army with tribute, or should it defend itself and risk a defeat and the pillage and rapine of a “sacking?”
+It seemed that the best answer was a ruling class of warrior landowners that could defend the peasants from pillage and rapine even if the price was serfdom and the droit de seigneur.
+After all, if things got really bad, a starving man could go and submit his head to his lord for food.
+Before the poorhouse and the bankruptcy court could surrender himself into bondage.

-In the early modern era at the end of the agricultural age, the political system built up on agricultural surplus faced a crisis, as the development of firearms made warfare much more expensive than before.
-Kings and princes in Europe found that they could not obtain enough resources to maintain their armies by the customary methods of taxing intermediaries such as guilds and corporations and the periodic mustering of the feudal horde.
-But money the king had to have, else the neighboring prince would overwhelm his underfunded army.
+Then everything changed.
+In the early modern era at the end of the agricultural age the political system built up on agricultural surplus faced a crisis, as the development of firearms made warfare much more expensive than before.
+Kings and princes in Europe found that they could not obtain enough resources to maintain their armies by the customary methods of taxing intermediaries such as guilds and corporations and delegating the mustering of the feudal horde to their feudatory barons.
+But money the king had to have, else the neighboring prince would overwhelm his underfunded army, and force him off his throne.
 Fortunately, help was at hand.
 The scientific revolution that applied instrumental reason to military engineering also applied to governing technology.
 Government could be organized not as a hierarchy of feudal families, but as a rational organization of bureaucratic functionaries.

 James J. Sheehan describes how the princes in the German lands converted their patrimonial estates into modern states.